-Are you considering purchasing a property in an area, but you just cannot quite qualify for a single family home?
+Are you considering buying a condo?
+Here is what you need to know!
+If you are purchasing a property in an area, but you just cannot quite qualify for a single-family home?
 Then you may want to consider purchasing a condominium.
-Condominium communities create affordability in specific areas which may have a higher price point and open up real estate market to buyers deciding to locate to a specific area.
+Condominium communities create affordability in specific areas which may have a higher price point and open up the real estate market to buyers deciding to locate to a specific area.
 And condos tend to be more affordable.
 Many of the complexes may cover different utilities such as water, and that is included as part of your monthly HOA bill.

 What is a Condo?

 A condo is an individual unit that is located in a shared complex that is owned by an individual.
 A condo is a type of real estate where units with as few as two, or several are separated into individual units and surrounded by common areas.
 In your condo, your specific residence would be privately owned.
 Most condos have shared walls, or you may have a neighbor above or below you.
 Condos may also be detached and there may also be a zero lot line.
 Condos are a great way for a buyer to get into the real estate market and can be a hassle-free way to own property.

 Do Condo Communities Have a Home Owner’s Association?

 Most likely, YES!
 Because there are shared walls and common areas, they need to be maintained by a home owner’s association.
 Often times the HOA will pay for utilities, and the HOA may also include the insurance of the structure.
 The HOA maintains the common area including the siding of the building and the roof in most cases.
 When you are purchasing a condo, you will get a copy of the HOA documents, it is recommended that you read them thoroughly!